M4ximumPizza/Excelsior/README.md

 :warning: This mod is fabric only.
 Sadly i have no plan to port this to forge. <br>

-:warning: Excelsior is non compatible with Optifabric and the VulkanMod.
+:warning: Excelsior is non compatible with Optifabric.

 It works with Sodium and works with sodium to make higher FPS/Rendering.